astral-sh/ruff/README.md

 ## Configuration

-ruff is configurable both via `pyproject.toml` and the command line.
+Ruff is configurable both via `pyproject.toml` and the command line.

-For example, you could configure ruff to only enforce a subset of rules with:
+For example, you could configure Ruff to only enforce a subset of rules with:

 ```toml
 [tool.ruff]